-Component libraries enable developers to save time by reusing components that have been previously developed and thoroughly tested by big companies in the Angular framework ecosystem.
+Angular component libraries enable developers to save time by reusing components that have been previously developed and thoroughly tested by big companies in the Angular framework ecosystem.

-When we start a new Angular project in our angular development company for our clients, we always like to not reinvent the wheel, and propose a component library that would work best for their use-case.
+When we start a new Angular project in our angular development company for our clients, we always like to not reinvent the wheel, and propose a UI component library that would work best for their use-case.
 Of course, there are cases when a custom component library would make sense due to the particularity of the project, but this does not typically happen very often.

-In the content below we will present our top 5 Angular component libraries that we use to develop projects, share our experience with them, pros and cons, and the typical use-cases for each one.
+In the content below we will present our top 5 Angular UI component libraries that we use to develop projects, share our experience with them, pros and cons, and the typical use-cases for each one.

 We couldn’t start our top without the official UI component library provided by the Angular team that integrates seamlessly with Angular.
-The library is well tested, contains a lot of components, and offers the tools to build your own.
+The library is well-tested, contains a lot of components, and offers the tools to build your own.

 It follows the Material Design specifications created by Google that support the best practices of user interface design.